 In certain situations, Fraxel™ laser may offer a specific therapeutic advantage over other forms of treatment.
 Alternatively, Fraxel™ laser treatment may not always represent a better alternative to other forms of skin treatment, surgery or laser.
 Risks and potential complications are associated with alternative forms of treatment.

+It is important to inform your dermatologist of any medical conditions before undergoing skin resurfacing or skin rejuvenation treatments.
 It is advised that you do not undergo Fraxel should you be affected by any of these contra-indications:

 - Skin infection – at the treatment site.

 - Skin Cancer / Skin Disorders – laser skin treatments may not offer protection against developing skin cancer or skin disorders in the future.
 Laser energy directed at skin lesions may potentially vaporize the lesion.
 Laboratory examination of the tissue specimen may not be possible.

 - Damaged Skin – skin that has been previously treated with deep chemical peels, dermal abrasion, or radiation therapy may heal slower than normal skin following treatment by lasers.
 The occurrence of this is not predictable.
 Additional treatments may be necessary.